-Many recipes call for jars to be sterilized before canning, a slightly annoying step that involves either submerging the jars in boiling water for 10 minutes (at altitudes of less than 1,000 feet) or remembering to sanitize them in the dishwasher right before you start.
+Sterilization is a slightly annoying step that involves either submerging the jars in boiling water for 10 minutes (at altitudes of less than 1,000 feet), or remembering to sanitize them in the dishwasher right before you start.

 When the process time for canning a food is 10 minutes or more (at 0-1,000 feet elevation), the jars will be sterilized DURING processing in the canner.
 Therefore, when process times are 10 minutes or more at this altitude, pre-sterilization of jars is not needed.
 It doesn’t hurt your product to do it anyway, but it does require additional time and energy and is unnecessary.

 Many canning recipes, with the exception of certain jams and jellies, already require at least 10 minutes in a boiling water bath, so there’s no need to sterilize these jars ahead of time—it would just be a waste of your time.

-For jellies that call for 5 minutes of processing time, there’s usually no harm in increasing that time to 10 minutes so you can skip the sterilization.
+For certain jams and jellies that call for 5 minutes of processing time, there’s usually no harm in increasing that time to 10 minutes so you can skip the sterilization.
 The extra process time will not affect most gels.